 \subsection{Results}

-\cref{table:results_mini} and \cref{table:results_tiered} show the numerical results for all target datasets when the Mini-ImageNet and Tiered-ImageNet dataset is the base dataset, respectively.
-The overall results show that \Gls{ours} outperforms all \Gls{sota} methods on both 1-shot and 5-shot settings across the two base datasets, based on the average accuracy over four datasets.
+\cref{table:results_mini} and \cref{table:results_tiered} show the numerical results for all target datasets when the Mini-ImageNet and Tiered-ImageNet datasets are the base datasets, respectively.

+The overall results show that \Gls{ours} outperforms all \Gls{sota} methods in both 1-shot and 5-shot settings across the two base datasets, as measured by average accuracy across four datasets.
 In the following, we analyze the numbers in more detail.

-The most challenging 1-shot results for the Mini-ImageNet experiments indicate that the proposed method outperforms the other methods on the ChestX, EuroSAT, and CropDisease datasets.
-In comparison to the ViT-based methods, PMF, StyleAdv, and DINO, \Gls{ours} outperforms them on all four target datasets.
-In the 5-shot setting, while \Gls{ours} beats the other methods on the EruoSAT and CropDisease, it is very close to the \Gls{sota} on ChestX.
+In the 1-shot setting (the most challenging setting), the proposed method outperforms the other methods on the ChestX, EuroSAT, and CropDisease datasets.
+Compared with the \Gls{sota} ViT-based methods, PMF, StyleAdv, and DINO, \Gls{ours} outperforms them on all four target datasets.
+In the 5-shot setting, while \Gls{ours} beats the other methods on the EuroSAT and CropDisease, it is very close to the \Gls{sota} on ChestX.
 The 1-shot results for the Tiered-ImageNet dataset show that the proposed method outperforms the \Gls{sota} methods on the ChestX, EuroSAT, and CropDisease datasets.
-In comparison to ViT-based methods (PMF, StyleAdv, and DINO), the proposed method is the only one that improves upon DINO's performance.
+Compared with ViT-based methods (PMF, StyleAdv, and DINO), the proposed method is the only one that improves upon DINO's performance.
 In the 5-shot setting, our method significantly outperforms the other methods on average.
 While \Gls{ours} beat all methods on ChestX, EuroSAT, and CropDisease, PMF performs well on ISIC.
-However, PMF significantly decreases the accuracy of the model, which was pre-trained with DINO, on the other three datasets.
+However, PMF significantly decreases the accuracy of the DINO pre-trained model on the other three datasets.